 Currently the Township of North Dundas has four Zoning By-laws for the two former Townships of Mountain and Winchester and two former Villages of Chesterville and Winchester.
 Township planners are currently working on a Comprehensive Zoning By-law to replace the four existing By-laws.
 In order to obtain the zoning information about your property, please contact Planning staff.

-For additional information on zoning by-laws, click the following link to access the Ministry of Municipal Affairs and Housing’s Citizen’s Guide to Zoning By-Laws (PDF).
+For additional information on zoning by-laws, access the Ministry of Municipal Affairs and Housing’s Citizen’s Guide to Zoning By-Laws.

 A zoning amendment is a process in which a property owner can apply to add or change a use on their land.
 All zoning amendments must be in conformity with the Official Plan.
 Zoning Amendments are decided by Council, and are subject to a Public Meeting.
 Before filling out a zoning amendment application, it is advisable to meet with Township Staff.
 For more information on the zoning amendment process click on the image below.